 Steve Burnette (Creative Entertainment Officer and Co-founder) has nearly forty years of experience in the entertainment industry as an actor, director, teacher, writer, and producer - from Ohio to New York, from Chicago to Maine, and many points in-between.

-Steve's producing and/or directing credits include Hamlet, I Hate Hamlet, The Drowsy Chaperone, CHICAGO, Fuddy Meers, God's Favorite, Run For Your Ives, The Boys Next Door, Menopause-The Musical, Godspell, Urinetown, Fools, Working, Give My Regards, Laramie Project, Laramie Project-10 Years Later, Bordertown Cafe, the Momologues, Pillowman, You're a Good Man Charlie Brown, Sherlock Holmes-The Final Adventure, November, War of the Worlds, Fox on the Fairway, You've Got Hatemail, Musical Comedy Murders of 1940, Bell Book and Candle, Death of a Salesman, An Evening of Culture, Love Loss and What I Wore, Glass Menagerie, Best Little Whorehouse in Texas, A Christmas Carol, Secret Garden, 1776, Shtick People, One Nation Under Construction, Random Acts of Silly, 1940's Radio Hour, and Script-Teased, just to name a few.
+Steve's producing and/or directing credits include Hamlet, I Hate Hamlet, The Drowsy Chaperone, CHICAGO, Fuddy Meers, God's Favorite, Run For Your Ives, The Boys Next Door, Menopause-The Musical, Godspell, Urinetown, Fools, Working, Give My Regards, Laramie Project, Laramie Project-10 Years Later, Bordertown Cafe, the Momologues, Pillowman, You're a Good Man Charlie Brown, Sherlock Holmes-The Final Adventure, November, War of the Worlds, Fox on the Fairway, You've Got Hatemail, Musical Comedy Murders of 1940, Bell Book and Candle, Death of a Salesman, An Evening of Culture, Love Loss and What I Wore, Glass Menagerie, Best Little Whorehouse in Texas, A Christmas Carol, Secret Garden, 1776, Shtick People, One Nation Under Construction, Random Acts of Silly, 1940's Radio Hour, and Script-Teased, just to name several.

 As an actor some of Steve’s highlights and lowlights include playing the Phantom in an absolutely awful production of Phantom of the Opera that ran for six months, but seemed to last an eternity for both cast and audiences; and other starring roles in more plays and musicals than you can wave a jazz hand at, not to mention touring the country playing Hiawatha and Hiawatha's mother to thousands of kids in 240 schools in thirty-three States, but not all at the same time.